-For that reason, people on a juice fast can experience strong detox symptoms like a headache, tiredness and even nausea.
-All symptoms can be lessened, if you increase your water intake and add sorbents to your regiment, like activated charcoal or bentonite clay.
+For that reason, people on a juice fast can experience strong detox symptoms like a headache, tiredness, and even nausea.
+All symptoms can be lessened, if you increase your water intake and add sorbents to your regiments, like activated charcoal or bentonite clay.

-Beet juice benefits are not limited to only those seven, as nitric oxide also helps to prevent dementia and atherosclerosis, increases stamina and literally helps to open your eyes in the morning, especially, if you try to stop drinking coffee.
+Beet juice benefits are not limited to only those seven, as NO also helps to prevent dementia and atherosclerosis, increases stamina, and literally helps to open your eyes in the morning, especially, if you try to stop drinking coffee.

 Thus, while both genders will generally profit from drinking beet juice daily, remembering that heart attack is a number one killer among the men and erectile dysfunction market is over USD 4,39 billion, this drink could be a valuable addition to any diet.